Handelabra/WorkshopSample/README.md

 This was originally branched from the Handlabra Sample Project, but primarily contains new creations and implementations.
 If you want to make new items, that will be a better starting point - this is meant to be a reference for anybody who wishes to use this work as a basis for further derivation, or would like to help address any issues once this is posted.

+I've set up a Discord to discuss this project - any thoughts, comments, and feedback would be appreciated!
+To join, use the following invite: https://discord.gg/VjD6pvgQnw

 For more information please visit the Trello board: https://trello.com/b/vYBMImbg/sotm-workshop

 # To Do